The National Museum

 Take a walk in the past

-The National Museum boasts a very large ethnographical collection, a collection of classical and near eastern antiquities, a coin- and medal collection, and a toy museum.
+The National Museum also boasts a very large ethnographical collection, a collection of classical and near eastern antiquities, a coin- and medal collection, and a toy museum.
 You can also visit the Victorian apartment Klunkehjemmet, practically unchanged since 1890.
-Please note that it has different opening hours.
+Note that it has different opening hours.